fleetdm/fleet/handbook/people.md

  See [CEO Shadow Introductions](https://about.gitlab.com/handbook/ceo/shadow/#ceo-shadow-introductions) for specifics.

 ### Coffee chat with co-shadow
-  Try to schedule coffee chats with your co-shadow before you start the program
+  Try to schedule coffee chats with your co-shadow before you start the program.

 ### Coffee Chat with CEO shadow alumni
  Feel free to schedule a coffee chat with any of the CEO Shadow Alumni.
 There's a link to the alumni chart dropped here too.